gaspare-mascolino/knowledge/docs/pages/music.md

 ## **Acoustic**

-**Acoustic** is the interdisciplinary science that deals with the study of mechanical waves in gases, liquids, and solids including vibration, sound, ultrasound, and infrasound.
+**Acoustic** is the interdisciplinary science that deals with the study of mechanical waves in gases, liquids, and solids including vibration, sound, ultrasound, and infra-sound.

 ### Phase